 You will undoubtedly have people in your world who are not part of the labour force.
 These are people who don’t work or don’t employ others.

 - People unable to work or unfit to work

 - Those caring for family (stay-at-home mums/dads)

 - Full-time caregivers

 - Those who do not wish to work

 How are these people treated in your world?
 Are there stigmas attached?
 Are some of these shunned in a land that values only what a person can earn?

-Welfare, or social security, is the government assistance.
-There are many different types but in a nutshell it is money given to those who are unemployed, differently-abled, retired, sick and/or poor.
+Welfare, or social security, is government assistance.
+There are many different types but in a nutshell, it is money given to those who are unemployed, differently-abled, retired, sick and/or poor.

 These assistances are such things as pensions for those retired, disability living allowance for those differently-abled, child benefits for those with young dependants, caregivers allowance etc.

 Does your world have this concept?
 Does it take care of its people when they reach old age?
 If they are injured or born with disabling conditions?
 If they get sick for long periods?
 If they are raising a family alone?